-CONTROL OF AIR INLET MOVEMENT
+CONTROL OF AIR INLET MOVEMENT USING THE SB 2000

-If the ST 5121 is used in combination with a SB 2000 controller, the movement of the air inlets can be coordinated with the operation of the fans using a potentiometer located on the curtain machine or baffle actuator.
+If the ST 5220 is used in combination with a SB 2000 controller, the movement of the air inlets can be coordinated with the operation of the fans using a potentiometer located on the curtain machine or baffle actuator.
 This allows the air inlets to be adjusted correctly, without the influence of uncontrollable factors such as wind or air from adjoining rooms.
-When tunnel ventilation is being used, the SB 2000 closes the air inlets.